How to Run an Effective Meeting

 • How long will it take?

-• Is the room and facilities ideal for such a meeting?
+• Are the facilities suitable for the meeting?

 Maintaining Communication